-To be authorized to discharge stormwater from a small MS4, the entity that owns and operates the MS4 must submit an NOI (Electronic submittal is required via https://forms.tdec.tn.gov/) in accordance with subpart 2.1.
+To be authorized to discharge stormwater from a small MS4, the entity that owns and operates the MS4 must submit an NOI (Electronic submittal is required via https://forms.tdec.tn.gov/) in accordance with part2.
 The NOI must be signed and dated in accordance with subpart 7.11of this permit.